dahakawang/presentation/20150727_FunctionalProgramming/functional.md

-// EOF
 ```

-]
+By the time we execute the anonymous function, the enclosing scope is generator's, but the last stack frame is caller's.

 ---
 class: middle, center, inverse
 # Closure = Function + Environment
-requires that function is just like a primitive data type (first class), and can be passed back and forth as parameters to other function.(higher order function)
+Also requires that function is just like a primitive data type (first class), and can be passed back and forth as parameters to other function(higher order function).

 ---
 # Lambda Expression